Nurses have many options to make monthly student loan payments more manageable, including several paths to student loan forgiveness.

 Also note that you may need to take the extra step of consolidating your federal loans, depending on which type(s) you have and which federal forgiveness program you’re applying for.

-To learn more about PSLF, IDR and other student loan debt management options, schedule a free consultation with one of our student loan specialists.
+To learn more about PSLF, IDR and other student loan debt management options, talk to one of our student loan specialists.
 Our dedicated team can help nurses understand all of their options, including how to qualify for different forgiveness programs, and can help you create an individualized plan.

 Our team also stays up-to-date on student loan forgiveness rules and requirements and can provide guidance around the application process and annual compliance requirements.
 Learn more about how to apply for student loan forgiveness here.